 - 100% Tung Oil to waterproof the walls of the hive

-- Entrance Reducer– to keep harmful animals (like mice and beetles) out of the hive
+- Entrance Reducer– to keep harmful pests out of the hive and reduce drafts

 - Smoker– This is a MUST HAVE item for beekeeping at any time of year!
 The smoker is used to calm bees when you are checking the hive.